Canceling a Group X Class

 What should I wear to class?

-You should wear comfortable workout clothes and cross training shoes.
-No black soled shoes are permitted in the studios.
-Some classes may require bare feet and that will be noted.
-We require that shoes are worn at all times throughout the fitness center.
-We also recommend bringing a water bottle and towel.
+You should wear comfortable workout clothes and cross-training shoes.
+No black-soled shoes are permitted in the studios.
+Some classes may require bare feet, and that will be noted.
+We require that shoes be worn at all times throughout the fitness center.
+We also recommend bringing a water bottle and a towel.
 If you’re taking a yoga class, we recommend bringing a yoga mat.

 What are Les Mills programs?

 Fitness & Recreation Centers at UCSF are licensed Les Mills program providers in BODYPUMP®, BODYSTEP®, BODYJAM®, BODYCOMBAT®, BODYFLOW®, CXWORX®, and GRIT®.
 Great music, choreography, and certified, passionate instructors inspire exhilarating workouts that deliver results.
-New music, choreography and education are released every three months to keep the programs fresh and attractive.
+New music, choreography, and educational materials are released every three months to keep the programs fresh and engaging.

 Visit lesmillsusa.com to learn more about the fitness system that is changing our world.